Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/03-Solution/03-Solution.md

 Build Trust to facilitate co-operation.

-Apply open-source methods to Cardano.
+Advocate for open-source methods in Cardano.

 Adapt maturity standards to distributed organizations.